Coming by train

-When flying to Paris you may choose either to Charles de Galle Airport (also known locally at Roissy Airport), or Orly Airport, a smaller airport nearby in the south.
+When flying to Paris you may choose either to Charles de Gaulle Airport (also known locally at Roissy Airport), or Orly Airport, a smaller airport nearby in the south.

 Once you arrive in Paris, the process is very similar to arriving by train.
 Use the local transportation to get to Gare Montparnasse.

 From Charles de Gaulle Airport, you may take the RER B (urban railway) to the center and switch to the metro.
 There is a good article with more details here.
 It will cost around 11 EUR.